Jacob Orrje - Uppsala University

 My research examines early modern knowledge making from cultural and social perspectives.
 I have an interest in practical mathematics, and knowledge about nature in contexts outside of universities and academies, e.g. in public life, the emerging state apparatus, and in commerce.
 With a background in information technology, I am also interested in the use of digital methods, for understanding early modern history in new ways.
 Especially, I have been exploring the use of machine-learning based methods for transcriptions of printed and hand-written historical text, and how such methods can change the way we use older historical sources.

-Currently, I am employed as a researcher in history of science and ideas at Uppsala University, and as a digital historian of science at the Center for History of Science at the Royal Swedish Academy of Sciences.
+Currently, I am employed as a senior lecturer in Digital History at the department of history, and as a digital historian of science at the Center for History of Science at the Royal Swedish Academy of Sciences.

 Research

 From January 2022, I am leading the project "Mapping the geographies of early modern mining knowledge".
-The project uses state-of-the-art digital methods – such as handwritten text recognition (HTR) and deep mapping – to explore the collection of foreign knowledge of the Swedish Bureau of Mines through their collection of handwritten travelogues.
+The project uses state-of-the-art digital methods – such as handwritten text recognition (HTR) and deep mapping – to map and understand the collection of foreign knowledge of the Swedish Bureau of Mines through their collection of handwritten travelogues.

-Between 2019–24, I am also conducting the research project "Merchants of Enlightenment" (funded by Vetenskapsrådet).
-The project examines how merchants in the North Sea and Baltic Sea region of the eighteenth century provided a logistical infrastructure for the circulation of knowledge, through which e.g. letters, books, and instruments were exchanged.
+Between 2019–24, I pursued the research project "Merchants of Enlightenment" (funded by Vetenskapsrådet).
+The project examined how merchants in the North Sea and Baltic Sea region of the eighteenth century provided a logistical infrastructure for the circulation of knowledge, through which e.g. letters, books, and instruments were exchanged.
 Read more about the project here.

 My thesis (Mechanicus.
 Performing an early modern persona, 2015) analysed mechanics as a way for young men in early modern Sweden to present themselves as virtuous and useful subjects.